magnusdv/ibdsim2/README.md

 suffix “:p”) and one with the maternal (suffix “:m”).
 The founders (the parents in our case) are assigned alleles 1, 2, 3 and 4.

-The function `haploDraw()` interprets the allele 1-4 as colours, and draws the resulting haplotypes onto the pedigree.
+The function `haploDraw()` interprets the alleles 1-4 as colours and draws the resulting haplotypes onto the pedigree.
 See `?haploDraw` for explanation of the arguments.